cultofmetatron/irrationalpixels/content/posts/database-modeling-with-ecto-part-2.md

 ---
-title: "Database Modeling With Ecto Part 2 - Relationships"
+title: "Database Modeling With Ecto Part 2 - has many and belongs to Relationships"
 date: 2021-05-09T21:06:14-04:00
 tag: elixir
-draft: true
+draft: false
 ---

-## contents
-* creating out first relationship
-* has_many through
-* aggregate functions

 Previously, we created the inital pheonix app and created a `Teacher` struct and table.